Master of Divinity

 Outcome: Graduates will be proficient in contemporary theories and practices of leadership, worship, homiletics, pastoral care, and human development.

-There are 7 tracks to help you specialize your ministry focus as well as 3 dual degree options.
+There are 7 tracks to help you specialize your ministry focus as well as 3 combined degree options.

 Dual Degree Options